nrd10/ProgramofStudyWebApp/README.md

 Duke ECE department.
 Specifically, courses are not counted for more than one field, and  no more than 2 Independent Study courses can be used towards a student's program of study.

-# Database Configuration
-We used a Postgresql database to store data models

-# Authentication

-# Custom Admin Interface